pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Tools.rst

   - Choosing the initial file to import the model data from, right after creating the Imported model with the :ref:`Create Imported Model
     <ug-create-imported-model>` action.
-  - Re-importing the model data from the same file.
+  - Re-importing the model data from the same file after the file has changed.
   - Changing the file to import the model data from.

 The Import Tool displays a :ref:`Import Tool Panel <ug-import-tool-panel>`